rrigato/architecture/shape_up/tech_talks.md

 - when scope hammering constantly ask yourself:

 > if we had to ship tomorrow would this feature be essential or nice to have?

+- think about whether the information you are about to communicate to your team is *nice to have* where it is ok if it is missed versus *need to have* where it is mandatory to complete a project.

+- be more deliberate about the different task types you are working on throughout the day alternating between asynchronous emails, meetings, deep concentrated work (in the zone)

+- for support work you are responsible for a queue, for development work you are responsible for getting *in the zone* at least 3-4 hours a day with the result being you move the project meaningfully forward